-- Episode 17: How to Make Your Spanish Habit Stick
+- Episode 26: How to Lose Your Fear of Speaking Spanish

 Do you want to speak Spanish fluently?
 Are you addicted to Latin dance or simply love listening to music in Spanish?
 Or maybe you enjoy traveling to Spanish-speaking countries to connect with people, make new friends, and immerse yourself in the culture.

 If any of these describe you, this is your podcast.
 The Learn Spanish Con Salsa podcast is made for aspiring bilinguals that love Latin music, culture, & travel and want to be confident and comfortable communicating with real people in Spanish.

 Let us help you go from beginner to bilingual with expert interviews and culturally-relevant Spanish lessons every week.
 Whether you’re a beginner or intermediate learner, we’ll show you how Spanish is really spoken by native speakers in daily conversation.

 Listen to the intro episode to find out more ⤵